genesys-neu/t-prime/README.md

 To test our models, we need to differentiate between the three types of data we have: simulated data, data collected over the air (OTA), and overlapping data.

 ## Simulated data
-The script `TPrime_testing_SoTA.py`serves for testing all the different (T-PRIME LG and SM, CNN1D, AMCNet, ResNet and MCFormer) models with simulated data generated through MATLAB.
+The script `preprocessing/TPrime_testing_SoTA.py`serves for testing all the different (T-PRIME LG and SM, CNN1D, AMCNet, ResNet and MCFormer) models with simulated data generated through MATLAB.
 It is used as follows:
 ```
 TPrime_testing_SoTA.py [-h] [--experiment EXPERIMENT] [--normalize] [--use_gpu]
 ```
+The results will be saved in a file named test_results[experiment_extension].txt.
+The results for each architecture will be separated by the '%' character to facilitate later processing.
+For each architecture's results, you will find the testing accuracy for all four explored channel conditions (No channel, TGn, TGax, and Rayleigh) at different noise levels within the range of -30.0 to 30.0 dBs with 5.0 dBs increments.
 ### Arguments description
 When selecting the experiment number, 1 and 2 and 4 are only implemented to work with T-Prime architectures.
 ```